 “I had been working in tourism for almost 10 years and I have a passion and commitment to develop our local tourism industry.
 I decided to enrol in the Master of International Tourism Management because I could see that it would help me perform better and make my dreams come true.”

-After completing her studies in New Zealand in 2019, Rahmawati has now returned to Indonesia where she is working as a destination analyst for the Tourism Board in Rote Ndao.
+After completing her studies in New Zealand in 2019, Rahmawati has now returned to Indonesia where she is working for the Tourism Board in Rote Ndao.

 She would highly recommend AUT’s tourism programmes to other students, Rahmawati says.